coderdba-coding-org/springboot/various/postgres01/README.txt

 Purpose:
 Simple example using JDBC drivers, JPA, Spring-Data JPA 'Hibernate' to connect to Postgres and do CRUD

+Note:
+Dependency spring-boot-starter-data-jpa also brings Hibernate because it is based on Hibernate

 ==============================
 REFERENCES
 ==============================